-Most subdivision requires development consent under the Environmental Planning and Assessment Act 1979 (the EP&A Act), except where it may be permitted as Exempt Development or Complying Development under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
+Most subdivision requires development consent under the Environmental Planning and Assessment Act 1979 (the EP&A Act), except where it may be permitted as Exempt or Complying Development under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.

 What is a Subdivision Certificate?

-The role of the Certifying Authority
+The role of the consent Authority or Registered Certifier

-- A consent authority - where subdivision has development consent;
+- A consent authority - where subdivision has development consent; or

-- The council - where the subdivision either does not need development consent (exempt development) or where the council is itself the consent authority;
+- The council - where the subdivision either does not need development consent (exempt development) or where the council itself the is consent authority;

 Preparing a Subdivision Certificate application

-An application for a Subdivision Certificate may only be made by the owner of the land or any other person with the consent (in writing) of the land owner.
+An application for a Subdivision Certificate may only be made by the owner of the land or any other person with the consent (in writing) of the landowner.

 - A copy of the relevant development consent (if a development application was lodged) or a CDC (if permitted under Complying Development),